Black Morel

 Choose a shaded spot with well drained, preferably alkaline soil with a pH of 7 to 8, preferably near tree species favoured by the selected species or near old apple trees.

-Use 1 kg of substrate colonised per m2 to be seeded.
+Use 1 kg of colonized substrate per m2 to be seeded.
 For example, dig two trenches 1 m in length, 50 cm wide, and 30 cm deep, 30 cm apart.

 Water generously to keep the soil moist (50-70% humidity).
 Stop watering if the temperature drops below zero.
-After 2 weeks, scatter an exogenous source of food on the surface, for example, a slightly perforated plastic bag filled with freshly cooked wheat or a few fresh apples.
+After 2 weeks, scatter an exogenous source of food on the surface, for example, a slightly perforated plastic bag filled with freshly cooked wheat or fresh apples.
 Water generously.
-If paler circular powdery areas develop near the food sources, it's a positive sign of progress.
+It's a positive sign when paler circular powdery areas develop near the food sources.

-Harvest usually lasts about ten days in spring, after thawing, when the temperature reaches 18°C during the day and approaches freezing at night.
-If the daytime temperature exceeds 25°C, bloom ceases.
-Morel cultivation remains an experimental activity, and we cannot guarantee success.
-Growers must be aware of potential challenges such as fungal diseases and crop failures and be prepared to face them.
+Harvest usually lasts about ten days in spring, after thawing, when the temperature reaches 18°C during the day and drops near the freezing temperature at night.
+If the daytime temperature exceeds 25°C, fruiting ceases.
+Outside Morel cultivation remains a challenge and success is not guaranteed.
+Growers must be aware of potential challenges such as fungal diseases and crop failures and be prepared to face them, which makes the experience all the more interesting.

 Download the PDF